The Food Diary of Miss Maid: Manga

 Written and illustrated by Susumu Maeya, The Food Diary of Miss Maid started on Kodansha's Comic Days digital platform on December 2, 2019.
-Kodansha has collected its chapters into individual tankōbon volumes, with the first one released on August 11, 2020.
+Kodansha has collected its chapters into individual tankōbon volumes, with the first volume released on August 11, 2020.
 As of November 12, 2025, five volumes have been released.

 In North America, the manga is licensed for English digital release by Kodansha USA.